 July Cup Trainer Statistics

-The leading trainer in the July Cup over the last 20 renewals is A P O'Brien who has won the race three times with those three winners coming from Starspangledbanner (2010), U S Navy Flag (2018) and Ten Sovereigns (2019).
-Other trainers who have recorded multiple wins in the July Cup are Clive Cox (2 wins) and Hughie Morrison (2 wins).
-There is one trainer who has not had the best of times in the July Cup, Kevin Ryan has sent a total of 17 runners to the race without recording any wins.
+The leading trainer in the July Cup over the last 20 renewals is A P O'Brien, who has won the race three times, with those three winners coming from Starspangledbanner (2010), U S Navy Flag (2018) and Ten Sovereigns (2019).
+The only other trainer to have recorded multiple wins in the July Cup is Clive Cox (2 wins).
+There is one trainer who has not had the best of times in the July Cup; Kevin Ryan has sent a total of 17 runners to the race without recording any wins.

 Here are some of the top July Cup trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):